How Chemicals Are Classified In China?

-Importers may ask, why would I want to know how chemicals are classified?
+Why would you want to know how chemicals are classified before your import?

-The exact type of chemicals is required to be labeled accordingly on the carton by Chinese Customs, or the officials will not let them pass Chinese Customs or the relevant chemicals will cause Import clearance issues in destination Customs.
+The exact type of chemicals is required to be labeled accordingly on the carton by Chinese Customs, or the officials will not let them pass through the Chinese Customs.

-Non-Hazardous chemicals are treated as safe products, which can be shipped by air, courier, etc with the Certificate of safe transport for chemicals. no alarming or special labels are required as below:
+These chemicals categorized as NOT-DANGEROUS can be shipped by air, courier, etc with the Certificate of safe transport for chemicals.

 You can see from the labels of the dangerous goods that those hazardous Chemicals are classified as below: